 China is the world’s leading emitter of heat-trapping gases other than carbon dioxide.
 In 2018, such emissions were roughly 2.5Gt CO2e—about one-fifth of total Chinese emissions.
 (Data with respect to these other heat-trapping gases are not as good or current as data with respect to CO2, making precise estimates difficult.)

-After CO2, the most significant heating trapping gas is methane.
-Estimates of Chinese methane emissions for 2012 range from 1.17 to 1.75 Gt CO2e—roughly 10%–15% of total Chinese emissions of heat-trapping gases.
-Methane emissions in China come from coal mining, rice farming, waste disposal, livestock production and leakage during production and distribution of natural gas, among other sources.22
+After CO2, the most significant heat-trapping gas is methane.
+Recent estimates of Chinese methane emissions range from just over 1 Gt to 1.75 Gt CO2e per year (roughly 10%–15% of China’s annual emissions of heat-trapping gases).
+A study released in early 2019 found significant increases in Chinese methane emissions in the past decade.
+Methane emissions in China come from coal mining, rice farming, waste disposal, livestock production and leakage during production and distribution of natural gas, among other sources.

 China is a major producer and consumer of HFCs, a pollutant used in refrigeration and air-conditioning with a global warming potential more than 10,000 times greater per molecule than CO2.
 One recent study estimated HFC emissions of 113 Mt CO2e (1.0% of total emissions) in China in 2013.
 The Chinese government’s Second Biennial Update Report to the UNFCCC estimated HFC emissions of 214 Mt CO2e (1.9% of total emissions) in China in 2014.

 In May 2019, Nature published a study that found evidence of illegal production of CFCs in Shandong and Hebei.
 (CFCs are a banned ozone-depleting chemical with a global warming potential more than 4,600 times greater per molecule than CO2.)
 In a statement, the Chinese Ministry of Ecology and Environment raised questions about the study findings but stressed its determination and commitment to stopping any illegal CFC production.